During this holiday season, I’m challenging you to stay true to your sales framework.

 Right now, a lot of new business owners are observing other companies, seeing them have success with various holiday sales tactics, knowing that people have a lot of cash right now, and so then they start trying to mimic what they are seeing.

 So first, I don’t blame you for that.
 I mean, that’s a very thoughtful, logical decision that you want to make.
 But what I want to challenge you on is this, the companies that you see out there, they can afford to do that.
 I’m not talking about just financially, I’m talking about their overall business structure.
 They are not a startup anymore.
 They’re in the mature phase, most likely, they’re probably even in the evolution phase, where they have the ability to understand what their sales funnel/framework looks like, in that level of the business.
-And then they can make tweaks and adjustments just for the small period of time, for a certain subset of items.
+And then they can make tweaks and adjustments just for a small period of time, for a certain subset of items.
 It doesn’t change their entire sales framework, it changes just a little tiny portion of what they’re trying to do for the holidays.

 For your startup on the other hand, while you have this strong desire to generate revenue, you’re also trying to figure it all out.
 But you can’t financially afford to take a hit if that shift doesn’t work.
 You also only have one major sales funnel or framework to generate your sales, not 20 or 30.
 It’s one or nothing.
 If you negatively impact your one pathway, you have zero revenue coming in.